 The technical work is done in a special working group: the Council Working Party on Sport.
 The latter is composed of delegates from national ministries in charge of sports and specialised technical staff from the Member States’ permanent representations in Brussels.
 Its main role is to prepare the agenda of the Sport Ministers’ Council.

-› Expert Group on Match-fixing
+› The Expert Group on Integrity

 The expert groups replace the informal sport related working groups that existed before.
 Participation is voluntary.
 Member States interested in participating in these working groups nominate experts.
 Moreover, each expert group can decide to invite observers such as “independent experts, representatives of the sport movement and other stakeholders”.
 For sport, it is essential to preserve access to these working groups.
 The Expert Groups are chaired by a representative of the Member States and the Commission provides expertise and secretarial support.
 The work of the expert group feeds into the activities of the Council Working Party on Sport.